indieisaconcept/vagrant-stack/README.md

 - INSTALL [Virtual Box](https://www.virtualbox.org/)
 - INSTALL [Vagrant](http://vagrantup.com/)

-## Overview

-`vagrant-stack` is intended to be either used standalone or as a dependency for an existing project.

-### Standalone
+### Checkout or download project

+#### Checkout

 ```
+> cd some/dir
 > git clone http://github.com/indieisaconcept/vagrant-stack.git
 ```
-> Alternatively just download

-### Dependency
+> Windows users use ```git bash``` or suitable alternative

+This will provide you with a directory structure as per below

 ```
-> git submodule add git://github.com/indieisaconcept/vagrant-stack.git ./vagrant
+some/dir/
+├── vagrant
+├── workspaces
+├── stack.json
 ```

-Windows users use ```git bash``` or suitable alternative

 ## Installation

-Initial installation should take at most 10-20 minutes as some resources may need to be downloaded.
+Initial installation should take at most 10-20 minutes as some resources may need to be downloaded form the internet.

 ### Install vagrant dependences